triaxia/NppSalt/README.md

 It does two things:

-1) It flashes the Notepad++ screen when it detects any of the open files has been changed by other people;
+1) It flashes the Notepad++ screen when it detects any open files have been changed by other people;

 2) It prevents concurrent Notepad++ sessions for overwriting each other's changes.